 Just ensure the turtleneck is on the chunkier side as thin-gauge merino examples are best complemented with smarter clothing.

 Speaking of which, a lightweight roll neck rarely looks better than when worn with suit separates.

 When attempting this look yourself, turn to unstructured tailoring – with soft shoulders and little to no chest padding – which will keep things from entering Wolf of Wall Street territory.
 Stick to complementary shades like brown, stone and taupe and you won’t go wrong.

 Turtleneck with overcoat

-Ideal for weekend walks, Sunday pub lunches or a winter first date, this look perfectly borders the tricky smart casual line.
+Ideal for weekend walks, Sunday pub lunches or a winter first date, this look is relaxed without being sloppy.

 We’d usually recommend a chunky roll neck worn with denim, but here the lightweight version makes its case as a versatile staple, perfectly pairing with a shearling jacket, jeans and work boots.